History of labour law in the United Kingdom: Cameron, Coalition and May administrations

 Following the election of David Cameron and the formation of the Conservative—Liberal Democrat coalition, the Equality Act 2010 passed into law which unified anti-discrimination laws including the Disability Discrimination Act 1995, the Equal Pay Act 1970, the Sex Discrimination Act 1975 and the Race Relations Act 1976 to provide a unified approach to anti-discrimination protections in the workplace covering sex, race, ethnicity, sexual orientation, disability and a number of other factors.

 In April 2012, the qualifying service required by employees in order to claim for unfair dismissal at an employee tribunal was doubled from 12 months to 2 years.
 Introduced in response to the government's "austerity" measures, and civil service cut-backs, it was said to be intended to reduce the number of claims.
 The consequence was that employers could recruit and dismiss according to their short-term business needs.
 It meant that the protections in place for employees against unfair dismissal were reduced and therefore job security was reduced.

 The Coalition also implemented a number of measures from the Work and Families Act 2006 and the Pensions Act 2008.
 They also introduced the Agency Workers Regulations 2010.

 Following the Conservative success at the 2015 general election, the government introduced the National Living Wage by amending the National Minimum Wage Act 1998.

+In 2016, Theresa May commissioned Matthew Taylor to review whether UK employment law was suitable given the rise of the "gig economy", as well as the rise in atypical workers and those on zero-hours contracts.
+The review concluded in 2017 and made a number of recommendations that were then included in the Good Work Plan, specifically around introducing more rights for agency and contract workers.

-In July 2017, the Supreme Court of the United Kingdom ruled that the government's introduction of tribunal fees for people bringing cases to employment tribunals was unlawful.
+In July 2017, in the case of R (UNISON) v Lord Chancellor, the Supreme Court of the United Kingdom ruled that the government's introduction (in 2013) of fees for people bringing cases to employment tribunals was unlawful.
 The fees were scrapped and fees paid by claimants refunded.

+In 2017, the government also reformed took a step towards IR35 reform, requiring public sector organisations to ensure that contractors providing services through their own personal service company fell within the IR35 rules.
+This was later extended to the private sector.